PierreVannier/BlurMP/README.md

-# Blurry Vision MP
+# BlurMP

-A Python tool to automatically find and blur specified text within video files, optimized for speed using multiprocessing and Tesseract OCR.
+A Python tool to automatically find and mask specified text within video files, optimized for speed using multiprocessing and Tesseract OCR.

 ## Features